-Base, an award-winning international design company, has been hired by Pantone to design a multi-pronged set of products and marketing materials.
+Base recently designed a multi-pronged set of products and marketing materials for Pantone.
 Base's work with Pantone encompasses the 2010 campaign for Pantone's Fashion + Home division, as well as the design of the packaging and campaign for the new Plus Series product line of Pantone's graphics division.

 For Pantone's graphics division, Base has completely redesigned the identity, packaging, and promotional materials for Pantone's best-selling product line, the classic Pantone Matching System.
 Base started with the name, and worked with Pantone to arrive at "The Plus Series," to emphasize the added benefits of the upgraded product line-566 new colors, a revised chromatic color flow, and a set of digital tools.
 Base developed for the series a "+" icon and logo lockup, and framed it in a context that references the classic Pantone Chip.
 Base's design comprises the packaging for the entire Plus Series line-eight fan guides, four chips books, and set boxes.
 In addition, Base is designing an integrated marketing and advertising campaign for The Plus Series, including print ads, a series of emails, and a brochure.